columbia/xray/findings.md

 with keywords such as *loan*, *borrow*, or *debt*.
 We also saw a car dealership ad that enticed users to take a Toyota test drive for a $50 gift card; that ad was strongly correlated with the *debt* keyword.
-While we cannot comment on what is causing these correlations -- the lenders themselves or some ad placement algorithms within Google -- however we believe that these examples showcase XRay's usefulness at revealing a wide variety of effects within the ad market.
+While we cannot comment on what caused these correlations -- the lenders themselves or some ad placement algorithms within Google -- we believe that these examples showcase XRay's usefulness at revealing a wide variety of effects within the ad market.